l7mp/stunner/examples/benchmark/README.md

 The output will be a standard `iperf` server output trimmed to show only the results.
 There are per-connections results and summarized results.

 * **Per-connection results:** The number of connections are set with the `-n` argument of the helper script.
 Rows starting like `[  4]` show per-connection results (e.g., throughput, jitter, and latency).
-* **Summarized results:** The `[SUM]` row summarizes the amount of transfered data, the effective bandwidth, the rate of the dropped/lost packets and the total number of sent packets and finally the packets/second (pps) rate.
+* **Summarized results:** The `[SUM]` row summarizes the amount of transferred data, the effective bandwidth, the rate of the dropped/lost packets and the total number of sent packets and finally the packets/second (pps) rate.

 Next, we see an example output for a local measurement and a measurement in Kubernetes.

-### Local measurment
+### Local measurement

 In a local measurement the output contains a single summarized test.
 You should see a similar output: